Kou Voravong: Birth and education

-Born in this influential family in 1914 in Khanthabouri district, Kou Voravong was the only son of Thaan-krou Khammanh Nakphoumin (ທ່ານຄຣູຄຳໝັ້ນ ນັກພູມິນ) – schoolteacher, and Nang Chanheuang (ນາງຈັນເຮືອງ), one of Phagna Poui's daughters.
+Born in this influential family in 1914 in Khanthabouri district, Kou Voravong was the only son of Thaan-krou Khammanh Nackphouminh (ທ່ານຄຣູຄຳໝັ້ນ ນັກພູມິນ) – schoolteacher, and Nang Chanheuang (ນາງຈັນເຮືອງ), one of Phagna Poui's daughters.
 When his parents separated, he was adopted as infant by Nang Kiengkham (ນາງກຽງຄຳ), his mother's older sister, married to Thao Taan Voravong, who was, at the time, interpreter at the « Résidence de France ».
 The couple didn't have any children.

 Kou Voravong grew up in Savannakhet and pursued a primary education there.
 He obtained the « certificat d'études primaires complémentaire indochinois » - Certificate of Indochinese Additional Primary Studies - (CEPCI) in 1930, went afterward to Vientiane and began his first-secondary-school year at the Collège Auguste Pavie.
 But because of a conflict which opposed him to French Colonial administration, his adopted father was sentenced to prison that same year.
 As reaction to this situation, Kou Voravong left school and returned to Savannakhet.
 As an out-of-school teenager, he practiced sports, especially soccer.

 One day, after a game, Kou Voravong and friends gathered some coconuts from trees bordering the playground to satisfy their thirst.
 Madame Malpuech, the previous Commissioner's wife shouted at them, considering these behaviors as an act of vandalism on public property.
 As captain, he defended his teammates with such virulence that she filed complaint with the police against him for assaulting.

 When the Resident of France in office discovered that the young boy who stood up to him, was the son of Thao Taan Voravong, surprised by his educational background and particularly by his French language skills, he recruited him as private secretary (samien).

 Kou Voravong left Savannakhet, returned to Secondary School, and while working, furthered his studies at the « École de droit et d'administration » (Law & Administration School), in Vientiane.
 He graduated in 1933, then occupied various administration positions.
 In 1941, he became adjoin (oupahaat) of the Governor (Deputy Chao Khoueng) of Vientiane.
 And in 1942, he was appointed District Chief (Chao Muang) of Paksane (ປາກຊັນ), in Borikhamxay Province (ບໍຣິຄຳຊັຍ) at a time when the Empire of Japan, allied to Nazi Germany, was extending its high-handedness throughout the entire region.